altmetric/identifiers/README.md

 For `URN`s, please check the [URN gem documentation](https://github.com/altmetric/urn) to see all the available options.

+### DOIs

+DOI's are notoriously tricky to pin down in a regex, since the actual regex could feasibly be `10\.{\d}+/\S+` in order to match all possible DOIs.

+The regular expression we use is taken from a [CrossRef article](http://blog.crossref.org/2015/08/doi-regular-expressions.html) describing a sane way of matching 74.4M of their 74.9M registered DOIs (as of 2015).
+Additionally, the library will seek out a portion of more unusual looking DOIs (predominately used by Wiley).
+This catches around 300k extra IDs.
+The blog post goes into extra regexs, however they'll add more false positives.

+It should be noted that we do not make attempts to clean up the DOIs.
+You may well find punction at the end of the extracted DOI, or invalid Unicode characters.
+This will depend on the quality of the source you're scraping.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/altmetric/identifiers.